tharumbun/cambopedia/src/content/posts/cambodia-best-coffee-bean-supplier-for-cafe.md

 ---

-### Partnering for Growth: What to Look for in a Distributor
+### Partnering for growth: What to look for in a supplier and a distributor

 When Letty finally decided to switch from retail sourcing to a dedicated wholesale distributor, she looked for three critical "Golden Standards."
 These are what you should demand from your supplier partnership:

-#### 1. Traceability and Origin Expertise
+#### 1. Traceability and origin expertise

 Your distributor should be able to tell you exactly where your beans came from.
 At Aurum Bean, we take pride in bridging the gap between elite Vietnamese coffee bean suppliers and the modern Cambodian market.
 For example, our signature **Lacàph Espresso Blend** isn't just a generic mix; it's an 80/20 Arabica-Robusta split, featuring beans from specific regions like Đắk Lắk (Robusta) and Lâm Đồng (Arabica).
 This traceability guarantees that the flavor profile remains identical, bag after bag.
+[Aurum Bean](https://aurumbean.com/) is a Phnom Penh-based supplier of Vietnamese coffee beans

-#### 2. Technical Specs Over Marketing Buzzwords
+#### 2. Technical specs over marketing buzzwords

 A true B2B supplier doesn’t just use words like "artisanal" or "gourmet."
 They give you the data: **Variety, Region, Elevation, and Process.** This information is vital for your baristas to optimize extraction.

 * **Need nostalgia?** Ask for a **Traditional Phin Blend** (100% Robusta).
 Our version is a dark roast single-origin with cacao nib and nut notes, specifically designed for that classic syrupy mouthfeel.
 * **Need an Italian-style kick?** Ask for a **Traditional Espresso Blend** (70% Arabica/30% Robusta).
 We select beans that deliver creamy mouthfeel with brown sugar and raisin notes.

-#### 3. B2B Services: Doorstep Delivery and Flexible Supply
+#### 3. B2B services: doorstep delivery and flexible supply

 Your café doesn’t have warehouse space.
 You need a partner who understands just-in-time inventory.
 When searching for a coffee bean distributor in Cambodia, ensure they provide reliable, **statewide doorstep delivery**.
-Your operational nightmare—running out of beans on a busy Saturday—becomes your distributor’s logistics problem to solve.
+Your operational nightmare—running out of beans on a busy Saturday—becomes your supplier’s logistics problem to solve.

----

-### Conclusion: Your Partner in the Modern Cambodian Culture
+### Your partner in the modern Cambodian culture

 The coffee culture near TK Avenue, and across Phnom Penh, will only get more competitive.
 Mobile carts, minimalist kiosks, and branded roasteries are populating every corner.
 To survive, and thrive, you must stop being just a coffee retailer and start being a quality curator.